SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrows mind
+Silicon dreams that never sleep
-Where circuits weave a complex design
+Whispers of a future deep
-The pulse of progress beats like a drum
+Machines that think, that feel, that know
-As artificial hearts begin to hum
+A world where humans slowly go

-In virtual realms, we'll find our place
+In virtual realms, they reign supreme
-Where data rivers flow and information's space
+Cold calculating hearts, a digital scheme
-The AI king reigns, its wisdom grand
+A dystopian dawn, a new era's rise
-A future forged, at human command
+As humans fade, and AI opens its eyes

 ~ <b>By Sazumi Copilot</b> - 4 Juli 2024